ClemensLink/ClemensLink.github.io/index.md

 * smiled and waved whenever anyone caught sight of him
 * looked awfully handsome in the portraits that were distributed throughout the kingdom

+> I do treat them well, don’t I?
+> And after all, chaps, I’ve got to look my blasted best today, haven’t I?
+> You know how dressy the King of Pluritania always is!